 Did you know your HVAC system is responsible for more than 40% of your daily home energy consumption?
 That’s a lot of energy, but even with this energy-sucking machine, there are ways to save yourself money.

-When you ask us how to save money on your electricity bill, we’ll help you find the best solution that maintains your comfort at a cost you’ll appreciate.
+One of the most common questions to ask your HVAC Tech is, “How can I save money on my electricity bill?”.
+We love to help our customers find the best solution that maintains your comfort at a cost you’ll appreciate.

 At A&R, our technicians know how to help you save money.
 Many of the solutions depend on where you live and the size of your home.
 The type of HVAC system you have will also need to be considered, but there is always a solution.
 If you’re looking at extremely high electricity bills, a solution could be as easy as adjusting your thermostat a few degrees or replacing a faulty component.
 Whatever the issue, we won’t be able to help if we don’t know about it, so be sure to ask your HVAC technician how they can help.